Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Additional Technical Details

 Similarly, we can adopt planning for image editing tasks.
 Given an input image and an edit instruction, the model can first leverage its grounding capabilities to identify the regions that need to be edited before generating the edited image.
 This process is illustrated in Figure \ref{fig:appendix-refl} (Bottom).

 \textbf{Reflection.} We can improve text-to-image generation performance by leveraging \ours's understanding capability to achieve self-critique and iterative self-improvement.
 Given an input prompt, the model first generates an image, then performs a self-critique step to evaluate whether the generated image matches the prompt.
 If it does, the generation process terminates.
 Otherwise, the model generates a revised image and attempts to fix the identified issues.
 This cycle is repeated until an image passes the self-critique process or the maximum number of rounds is reached.
 At each round, we also invoke the planning capability.
 Since \ours's context length is limited to 8192 tokens, we truncate the history when necessary to include at most three rounds.
 This process is illustrated in Figure \ref{fig:appendix-refl} (Middle).
+Formally, the reflection process is defined by the following algorithm

-Similar designs have been explored for generation-only models in the context of inference-time scaling, such as Reflect-DiT \citep{li2025reflect} and ReflectionFlow \citep{zhuo2025reflection}.
+Similar designs and algorithms have been explored for generation-only models in the context of inference-time scaling, such as Reflect-DiT \citep{li2025reflect} and ReflectionFlow \citep{zhuo2025reflection}.
 However, unlike these works, which require an external vision-language model as a reward model, \ours~uniquely unifies layout planning, self-critique, and iterative self-improvement in a single model through a unified generation process.